 History of the Seal Beach Community Fish Fry

-Officially, it’s called the Seal Beach Lions Club Community Fish Fry.
-But it is now better known to the Seal Beach locals simply as “Fish Fry”.
-Fish Fry is the longest running event in the community of Seal Beach and this year we are celebrating our 70th Anniversary.
+Officially, it’s called the Seal Beach Lions Club Community Fish Fry but it is now better known to Seal Beach locals simply as “Fish Fry”.
+And Fish Fry is the longest running event in the community of Seal Beach.

-In 1951 Lions club secretary Buell Brown wrote the club minutes:
+In 1951, Lions club secretary Buell Brown wrote in the club minutes:

 "The fish fry was originated as a social event… It is the only event of the year that brings the people of the town together for a good old fashion visit, and that one item make our Fish Fry a truly worthwhile Lions activity.
 The Fish Fry has never been operated with the idea of making any money, just friends, yet it has never failed to pay us for our effort, with a nice sum for the treasury."